Brogandaisy/BrightonGlow/README.md

 To ensure Brighton GLOW meets accessibility standards, I ran my pages through WAVE Web Accessibility Evaluation Tool and Lighthouse’s accessibility testing.

 - Ensured all form fields included aria-labels and semantic HTML elements to improve screen reader accessibility.
-- Contrast levels were showing low for the product cards, I improved many areas to get this score higher.
+- Contrast levels were showing low for the product cards, I improved many areas to get this score higher, for example changing the product card background to dark brown and font to white.
 - Footer font colours were improved to be better viewed.
 - Images include alt text.